Hazel Chu: 2025 Seanad Election

+Political views

+Chu has stated she is in favour of increasing diversity in Irish politics, emphasising the importance of representation to normalise public office for people of colour.
+She has acknowledged the abuse faced by herself and others, such as Yemi Adenuga and Uruemu Adejinmi, and stressed the need for political parties to actively recruit candidates from diverse backgrounds.
+While highlighting the strength of allyship, she has criticised the slow pace of change and called for systemic action, urging all parties to reject discriminatory behaviour and prioritise inclusion.

+Chu has expressed her commitment to the Green Party but has been vocal about internal issues, including bullying and the need for greater diversity within its ranks.
+She has described the Green Party as a broad church but noted tensions between its activist roots and the compromises of coalition government, which have caused friction among members.
+Chu has stated that these compromises, such as policy shifts on issues like CETA, have alienated some supporters who initially joined the party for its progressive social agenda.

+Chu has supported ending the Direct Provision system, describing it as a societal stain akin to the Magdalene Laundries and the Mother and Baby Homes.
+She has highlighted the damaging effects of Direct Provision on children and adults alike, calling for its complete abolition and expressing confidence in the efforts of Minister Roderic O'Gorman and his team to deliver on this goal.
+She has also criticised Dublin’s urban planning, advocating for increased residential zoning in the city centre and the repurposing of empty student accommodation to address homelessness.

 Personal life

 Chu resides in Dublin.
 She met her husband, Patrick Costello, before her UCD studies, and they have been together since her time at King's Inns.
-Costello is now a TD, and they have one daughter.
+The couple have one daughter.
 They married in June 2021.
 Chu speaks Cantonese fluently, and some Mandarin.

 Harassment

 Chu has spoken of racism, bullying, and harassment while growing up.
 Subsequent to her election to the council and the media attention around it, Chu became a target of racist online harassment, particularly on Twitter.
 Some of her harassers targeted her skin colour but others labelled her a migrant and denied that she could be an Irish national.
 Further, some claimed that she was a product of the so-called "great replacement", a conspiracy theory propagated by the alt-right.
 The harassment later escalated to phone calls to her home.
 Justin Barrett, leader of the far-right fringe group the National Party, publicly indicated that if he ever got into power, he would attempt to strip Chu of her citizenship, despite her Irish birth.
 Chu stated her resolution to not be intimidated by the harassment and to continue with her political career.

 In January 2021 Chu described having been racially abused by a group of far-right protestors who had gathered outside the Mansion House, the official residence of the Lord Mayor.